Sociology: Subjectivity and objectivity

 The problem of subjectivity and objectivity can be divided into two parts: a concern over the general possibilities of social actions, and the specific problem of social scientific knowledge.
 In the former, the subjective is often equated (though not necessarily) with the individual, and the individual's intentions and interpretations of the objective.
 The objective is often considered any public or external action or outcome, on up to society writ large.
 A primary question for social theorists, then, is how knowledge reproduces along the chain of subjective-objective-subjective, that is to say: how is intersubjectivity achieved?
 While, historically, qualitative methods have attempted to tease out subjective interpretations, quantitative survey methods also attempt to capture individual subjectivities.
-Also, some qualitative methods take a radical approach to objective description in situ.
+Qualitative methods take an approach to objective description known as in situ, meaning that descriptions must have appropriate contextual information to understand the information.

 The latter concern with scientific knowledge results from the fact that a sociologist is part of the very object they seek to explain, as Bourdieu explains: